SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 70

 Result
-Saved an hour on the trip per 5 points over the diﬃculty (round down).
+Saved an hour on the trip per 5 points over the difficulty (round down).
 Trip occurred without mishap.
 A radiation surge or other mishap affects the drive’s performance and damages another system on the ship (gamemaster selects).
-The characters need to use the appropriate repair skill with a Moderate diﬃculty to ﬁx it.
+The characters need to use the appropriate repair skill with a Moderate difficulty to ﬁx it.
 The trip is extended by 2D hours.
 The calculations were good enough to get the characters to a destination, just the wrong one (perhaps from a computer malfunction or an unplotted obstacle).